 Nicknamed Canada's Culture Capital, there is no need to wonder why so many people like to travel here.
 Just like other cities in Canada, it can get cold in Montreal, which is why the most popular time to travel is in June and throughout the rest of the summertime, although international flights are common year round.
 The city received an estimated 8 million visitors back in 2022 but the most that it has ever received in a year was around 11 million.
 On top of that, the city of Montreal has a population of about 1.7 million.

 We encourage everyone to visit Montreal, and as one of the major cities in Canada it will definitely be a trip to remember.
-Although it is a very safe city, it is not Canada's safest city and you should read up on it before planning your vacation.
+Although it is a very safe city, you should still read up on it before planning your vacation.

 We'll give you tips to help prepare you for your journey to this exciting locale, and our first Montreal safety tip is to check out Bounce luggage storage.
 Keep your belongings safe in Montreal with the BounceShield guarantee and an easy-to-use mobile app.
 Store your bags to be hands free as you see all this pretty destination has to boast about.